MehrazRumman/gsoc-2025/README.md

 **Expected size of the project**: Small (90 hours)

-**Difficulty rating**: Medium
+**Difficulty Level**: Medium

 **Description**:

-The aim of this project is to showcase the capabilities of the existing MetaCall Scala Port by comparing its usage with GraalVM for polyglot programming.
-The project will involve creating a small example application that demonstrates calling other languages (e.g., Python or JavaScript) from Scala using MetaCall and from Java using GraalVM.
+The aim of this project is to showcase the capabilities of the existing MetaCall `Scala` Port by comparing its usage with GraalVM for polyglot programming.
+The project will involve creating a small example application that demonstrates calling other languages (e.g., `Python` or `JavaScrip`t) from `Scala` using MetaCall and from Java using GraalVM.
 The goal is to highlight how MetaCall simplifies polyglot development compared to GraalVM in terms of setup, ease of use, and developer experience.

 Key aspects to be addressed:
- - Using the Scala Port: Leverage the existing MetaCall Scala Port to execute Python or JavaScript code directly from Scala.
+ - Using the Scala Port: Leverage the existing MetaCall `Scala` Port to execute `Python` or `JavaScript` code directly from Scala.
- - GraalVM Comparison: Build the same example using GraalVM with Java as the primary language, integrating either Python or JavaScript.
+ - GraalVM Comparison: Build the same example using `GraalVM` with `Java` as the primary language, integrating either `Python` or `JavaScript`.
  - Example Application: Create a small, practical example, such as:
-   - Calling a Python function to process a dataset (e.g., summing numbers or sorting).
+   - Calling a `Python` function to process a dataset (e.g., summing numbers or sorting).
-   - Executing JavaScript code for simple calculations (e.g., a factorial function).
+   - Executing `JavaScript` code for simple calculations (e.g., a factorial function).

 Comparison Criteria:
  - Simplicity: Highlight the difference in setup and usage for developers.